-Alan Francis is a long time
+Alan Francis is a long

 industry veteran and agile development guru.
 I met him several years ago